lukhanyoVena808/csc2002s/README.md

 ### Method

-All images used to test can be found in the src/images folder.
+All images used to test can be found in the src/images folder and the output images are in the src/outputs folder.
 All input images used are "jpg" file.

 #### Terminal
 In both windows and linux, the java files can be complile in the main folder: